jazzband/sorl-thumbnail/docs/template.rst

 keys are not resolved in context but values are.
 Passing all options to the engine means that you can easily subclass an engine and create new features like rounded corners or what ever processing you like.
-The options described below are how they are used and interperated in the shipped engines.
+The options described below are how they are used and interpreted in the shipped engines.

 ``crop``
 ^^^^^^^^